Restoring the Glazert Water at Lennoxtown FAQ's

 Will the existing path and links to be used during the works?

-Yes pedestrian access at all times where possible will be achieved during the on-site works.
-There are currently no closures planned however there are good alternative routes if required.
+The intention is to keep the existing path open during the on-site works.
+There are currently no closures planned however there are good alternative routes if required and we will notify the local community of the plans.

 Will there be an impact on biodiversity?